fiveten59/Vdr-Installer-Rpi/README.md

 b) Raspberry Pi OS Desktop

-At first install Raspberry Pi Desktop version (& update it) remembrer apt updare & apy full-upgrade
+At first install Raspberry Pi Desktop version (& update it) remembrer apt updare & apt full-upgrade

 Same as above up to point five of the script